 Limina invites philosophers, anthropologists, political scientists, historians and others to reflect on the history of engagement with the phenomenon.

-Limina is owned by The Society for UAP Studies, Inc. - a nonprofit organization (501 (c)(3) status pending)
+Limina is managed and published by The Society for UAP Studies, Inc. - a nonprofit 501 (c)(3) corporation.

 All Rights Reserved